 Canada’s second largest city will be blooming with golden leaves and lower prices during the fall.
 As the summer crowds go down from September, likewise so do Montreal’s hostel rates, making it the perfect time to explore the ‘City of Mary’ on a budget.

-Travellers arriving from September will discovery why it’s the perfect time to enjoy the city’s nightspots and traditional French cafes.
+Travellers arriving from September will discover why it’s the perfect time to enjoy the city’s nightspots and traditional French cafes.
 Autumn vacations are always popular with budget travellers as flights are lower and hostels are cheaper too!

 If you’re thinking of going travelling in Canada, then here’s five reasons why autumn is the best time to visit Montreal.